PierreT12/C-Data-Driven-Game-Engine/README.md

 # Features:
 Uses JSON as the primary Scripting Language

-Can be dynamically type objects and construct them at runtime
+Deserialized JSON can be dynamically type objects and construct them at runtime

 Custom STL Containers